Ten Percent Legal Recruitment is an ethical company with a range of policies affecting the way we work.

 - Minimise waste by evaluating operations and ensuring they are as efficient as possible.

-- Minimise toxic emissions through the selection and use of the source of its power requirement.
+- Minimise toxic emissions through the selection and use of the source of power requirement.

-- Actively promote recycling both internally and amongst its customers and suppliers.
+- Actively promote recycling both internally and amongst customers and suppliers.

 - Source and promote a product range to minimise the environmental impact of both production and distribution.